-The following is the twelfth of twenty monthly reflections about the Mysteries of the Rosary as they relate to family life.
+The following is the nineteenth of twenty monthly reflections about the Mysteries of the Rosary as they relate to family life.
 The mysteries will not be necessarily chronological but presented as they interact with the liturgical year.

 This month, we consider the final Glorious Mystery as Mary is crowned Queen of Heaven.
 This is the culmination of all we have come to know and believe about Mary: her Immaculate Conception, her “yes” to God’s request to be Jesus’ mother, the sorrows she endured in life, and her Assumption into heaven.
 All of this leads us to what must have been a blessed and wondrous reception into heaven.
 The challenge for us is to understand how meditating upon this mystery can enhance our life of faith.

 The first item of importance that came to my mind is fidelity.
 To whom or to what do we both pledge and actually give our loyalty?
 With Mary, there is no doubt.
 She gives her entire life to God and allows the means of our salvation to be born through her cooperation.
 Not only that, she also remains faithful during what must have been very trying times, never forsaking hope that God was in control and had a plan.
 Our loyalties are often less obvious or committed.
 Many things can distract us from our vocations.
 But Mary’s life is an important reminder of what God can do with a faithful servant.